CountDer3k/Cheat-Engine-Projects/README.md

 # Cheat-Engine-Projects
-A collection of all my cheat engine findings.
+A collection of all my [CheatEngine](https://www.cheatengine.org) findings.

 | Game | Description |